 You noticed some rat activity and got a rat trap.
 A few days later your trap has yielded a reward; you have caught the rat that has been destroying your kitchen and causing a lot of sleepless nights because of its endless gnawing and scratching at night.
 Now what?
 If you have managed to trap a rat in your trap, its recommended that you reset the trap as soon as possible to ensure you catch more rats.
+Knowing how to catch a rat is essential for a successful eradication.
 Rats are shy creatures, and if caught in a trap alive they might get injured trying to set themselves free.
 It’s very important that you don’t attempt to kill a rat that you have caught alive.
 Due to the environmental effects that they cause, it’s better to call a rat removal service or animal handling agency to evacuate the rat immediately.
 Most importantly, avoid handling the rat with your bare hands, since rats are known to be contagious and might be harbouring diseases.
 You could also get an allergic reaction when you get into contact with their fur that might be stained with at saliva, urine or feces.

 Humane ways to catch a rat